 When we talk about entrepreneurs or successful business leaders, some tend to believe that certain people are just born with those abilities or interests.
 I’m not one of them.

 I once attended a workshop for a number of entrepreneurs.
 As part of the event, we all took the Personality Research Form (PRF) – sharing the results as a group.
 This exercise changed what I thought made a successful entrepreneur – and my perspective on myself changed as well.
-You can learn more about the PRF by visiting my site.

 Since then, I’ve come to identify a number of personality types who fill the roles of entrepreneur and CEO.
 Do you see yourself in any of these?